MikeRega7/mikerega7.github.io/_posts/2023-02-11-htb-writeup-tabby.md

 ---
 ![](/assets/images/htb-writeup-tabby/xd.png)

-Tabby is a fun and easy box where we have to abuse of a LFI after that of Tomcat Host manager and create a malicious war with for root abuse of the LXC
+Tabby is a fun and easy box where we have to abuse of a LFI after that of Tomcat Host manager and create a malicious war for root abuse of the LXC

 ## Port Scan